The importance of the informal networks

 "Where the shadow and formal organisations come into conflict in a change situation, the balance of influence in the shadow organisation will almost always win the day."

-All it takes, in my experience is the time, courtesy and empathic listening to the people at the "coal face" to find out what the issues and impacts are and also to discover what the solutions are.
+In my experience, courtesy and empathic listening to the people at the "coal face" will not only uncover the issues and impacts but will also identify the potential solutions.

 Stuck in Jurassic Park

 The key for this to happen is for an easing of centralised command and control by the directors and senior management, to enable the change leaders to work in consultation and collaboration with the leaders of the informal networks.

 But, this rarely happens...unless organisational leadership are facing a direct exposure to their own interests!

 However, as Kotter's observed rate of change gathers momentum these people will be exposed to ever increasing exposures and will either adapt or follow the fate of their Jurassic predecessors...